Almonty Korea Moly

 The potential of this Mo zone is enormous and during the life of Almonty Korea Tungsten (Sangdong Mine), more exploration work over this large target will be required.

-Deep Moly can be looked as a remarkable, additional mining potential to the Sangdong region, as it can be a distinctively new deposit to be mined after decades of exploitation on the actual WO3 deposit, or in some years, in parallel with it, thus enabling the sharing of some infrastructures (mine and plant) that are in common with the tungsten deposit.
+Deep Moly can be looked as a remarkable, additional mining potential to the Sangdong region, as it can be a distinctively new deposit to be mined after decades of exploitation on the actual WO3 deposit, or in some years, in conjunction with it, thus enabling the sharing of mining and processing infrastructures with the Almonty Korea Tungsten project.